Examination rules & procedures

 6.4 Students must bring photographic evidence, such as a current Australian Drivers Licence, passport or any other acceptable photo identification, with them to their examination.
 This identification must be displayed on their desk for the duration of the examination.

 6.5 Upon commencement of the examination, students will be allocated fifteen (15) minutes reading time.
 During the reading time, students are permitted to write on, highlight or make notes on the question paper only.

 6.6 Students are not permitted to write in the examination answer books or use their calculators during the reading time.

 6.7 Students should ensure that the correct exam paper is placed on their desk once reading time commences.

-6.8 Following the reading time, students will be allocated three (3) hours for writing.
+6.8 Following the reading time, students will be allocated two (2) hours or three (3) hours for writing depending on the subject being completed (please refer to clause 2.1).
 Students must complete all information at the front of each examination answer book and must start each question in a new book.

 6.9 Students are not permitted to leave the examination venue until an hour after the commencement of the examination or during the last 30 minutes of the examination, unless there are extenuating circumstances and with the permission of the chief invigilator.

 6.10 Students are not permitted to speak to any other person (other than one of the invigilators) during the examination.
 Any candidate found to be assisting or receiving assistance from another candidate will receive zero marks for the examination.

 7.1 Governance Institute recognises that there may be serious misadventure, accident, illness or extenuating circumstances beyond a student's control which are of such severity or gravity that they may impact adversely on the ability to sit the examination on the ‘Main Exam’ day.